aukspot/dles/README.md

 The site uses analytics to understand traffic patterns:
 - **Umami**: Privacy-focused analytics (primary tool)
-- **Google Analytics**: Used for ad network verification and monetization
+- **Google Analytics**: Used for sponsors

 No personally identifiable information is collected.
-Outbound clicks to games are tracked anonymously.
+Outbound clicks to games are counted anonymously.

 ## Current list of dles